CHRISTMAS ART WALK

 11. Lisa Pires

 I will continue on this journey of storytelling.
-Drawn to the mag-nificence of God’s creation, I have an over-whelming desire to express and interpret this through my painting.
+Drawn to the magnificence of God’s creation, I have an overwhelming desire to express and interpret this through my painting.
 I want my art to reflect the beauty of God’s heart, releasing His voice through my creativity.
 God is my ultimate inspiration.
 My story will continue to unfold.

-All Rights Reserved Jonahre © 2010-2016
+All Rights Reserved Jonahre © 2010-2017